valeriya-v/Urban-Grocers-API/README.md

 # Sprint 7 project

 # Description:
-Working on tests tests for GET, POST, PUT, and DELETE requests for Urban Grocers Application.
+Working on tests for GET, POST, PUT, and DELETE requests for Urban Grocers Application.

 # Documentation:
 This project uses apiDoc for maintaining API documentation.